What is a vacuum glazing getter? We don’t imagine solid materials can allow gas to pass through, but gas permeation […]

 For more about how vacuum glazing getters work, visit LandGlass’s post on the subject.

-In both LandVac and FINEO, the size of the vacuum glazing getter can change with the overall area of the glass unit.
+The size of the vacuum glazing getter can change with the overall area of the glass unit.
 The reason for this is that a greater surface area to cavity volume ratio requires more getter to achieve the same level of performance.
 In LandVac, this means that in units over 1m2 in size, a second circular getter is required.
-In FINEO, larger units require a second linear getter along a perpendicular unit edge from the first getter.

 The Pilkington Spacia vacuum glazing units did not contain a getter and the impact was a significant reduction in the performance.